 13. Cleaning yoga mats

-Yoga mats can become a hotbed of bacteria as it can get covered with sweat.
+Yoga mats can become a hotbed of bacteria as they can get covered with sweat.
 For this, you can prepare an antibacterial solution that you can spray after each use.
-Mix the following: one cup distilled water, 1/4 cup white vinegar, 15 drops of tea tree oil, and 10 drops of another essential oil of choice (for example, lavender, lemongrass, or eucalyptus).

 14. Restoring yellowed clothing